syedsaqib2457/php-hash/readme.md

 systemEndpointDestinationPortNumber=80
 ```

-Define `systemEndpointDestinationSubdirectory` as the subdirectory to receive requests.
+Define an optional `systemEndpointDestinationSubdirectory` as the subdirectory to receive requests.

 This an additional security measure to avoid exposure if `systemEndpointDestinationIpAddress` is a public network IP address.